jimCresswell/cucumber-with-protractor-demo/README.md

 ## Testing

-### To run the unit tests

-* Install Karma-cli globally, `npm install -g karma-cli`.
-* `karma start test/config/karma.conf.js`.
-The unit tests will try to run in Firefox and Chrome by default.

 ### To run the end-to-end tests

 * Make sure JDK is installed.
 On Windows you will also have to set the PATH variable http://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jdk_install.html#CHDEBCCJ.